phcompeau/biological_modeling_course/_pages/coronavirus/tutorial_homology.md

 {: style="font-size: medium;"}

 ## Robetta
-<a href="https://robetta.bakerlab.org/" target="_blank">Robetta</a> is a web-server that provides comparative and *ab initio* modeling of protein domains by utilizing the Rosetta fragment insertion method and de novo protocols.
-It allows for custom sequence alignments and can model multi-chain complexes.
-Robetta was chosen to model a single chain of the SARS-CoV-2 Spike protein.
-We will also be modeling a single chain of the SARS-CoV-2 S protein here.
+Robetta is a publicly available software resource that uses the same software as the distributed Rosetta@home project that we mentioned earlier in this module.
+As with SWISS-MODEL, we will provide Robetta a single chain of the SARS-CoV-2 spike protein.

-First, if you had not already done so, download the sequence of the chain: <a href="/multiscale_biological_modeling/_pages/coronavirus/files/CoV2SpikeProteinSeq.txt" download>SARS-CoV-2 S Chain Sequence</a>
+First, if you had not already done so, download the sequence of the chain: <a href="/multiscale_biological_modeling/_pages/coronavirus/files/CoV2SpikeProteinSeq.txt" download>SARS-CoV-2 spike chain sequence</a>.

-Go to <a href="https://robetta.bakerlab.org/" target="_blank">Robetta</a> and register for an account.
+Next, visit <a href="https://robetta.bakerlab.org/" target="_blank">Robetta</a> and register for an account.

 ![image-center](../assets/images/Robetta1.png){: .align-center}
 {: style="font-size: medium;"}

-After you are done, go to *Structure Prediction>Submit*.
+Then, click on `Structure Prediction > Submit`.

 ![image-center](../assets/images/Robetta2.png){: .align-center}
 {: style="font-size: medium;"}

 Create a name for the job, i.e. "SARS-CoV-2 Spike Chain".
-Copy and paste the sequence into the *Protein sequence* box.
-Check *CM only* (for comparative/homology modeling), complete the simple arithmetic problem and finally click *Submit* to submit the job.
-Your results may take between an hour to a day.
-You will get an email notification after the job is complete, and you will be able to download the results.
-The tertiary structure of our results and the real structure of one chain of the S protein from the PDB entry <a href="http://www.rcsb.org/structure/6VXX" target="_blank">6vxx</a> can be seen below.
-You can also download our results if you wish.
+Copy and paste the downloaded sequence into the `Protein sequence` box.
+Check `CM only` (for homology modeling), complete the arithmetic problem provided to prove you are human, and then click `Submit`.

+You should receive an email notification with a link to results after between an hour and a day.
+Unlike SWISS-MODEL, Robetta did not deduce that the input protein was a trimer and only predicted a single chain.
+The structure of the results returned in our own run of Robetta and the real structure of one chain of the SARS spike protein from the PDB entry <a href="http://www.rcsb.org/structure/6VXX" target="_blank">6vxx</a> are visualized in the figure below.
+You can also <a href="../_pages/coronavirus/files/Robetta_Model.zip" download>download</a> our results if you like.

 ![image-center](../assets/images/RobettaResults.png){: .align-center}
-Tertiary structures of the PDB entry (6vxx) and homology models from Robetta of one of the chains of the SARS-CoV-2 S protein.
-The superposed structures of all structures is shown on the right.
+The structure of the SARS-CoV spike protein (PDB entry 6vxx) as well as homology models produced by Robetta of one of the chains of the SARS-CoV-2 S protein.
+The superimposition of all structures is shown on the right.
 {: style="font-size: medium;"}

-<a href="../_pages/coronavirus/files/Robetta_Model.zip" download>Robetta Results</a>

 ## GalaxyWEB
 <a href="http://galaxy.seoklab.org/" target="_blank">GalaxyWEB</a> is a web-server with many available services including protein structure prediction, structure refinement, protein interaction prediction, and GPCR applications.
 GalaxyTBM (the template-based modeling service) uses *<a href="https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-3019-7" target="_blank">HHsearch</a>* to identify up to 20 templates, then matches the core sequence with the templates using *<a href="http://prodata.swmed.edu/promals3d/info/promals3d_help.html" target="_blank">PROMALS3D</a>*.
 Next, models are generated using *<a href="https://pubmed.ncbi.nlm.nih.gov/19089941/" target="_blank">MODELLERCSA</a>*.